 About me

 I'm a Ph.D. student at the University at Buffalo working with Dr. Karthik Dantu at DRONES Lab.
-My research interests include evaluation metrics for SLAM, learning for perception and field robotics.
-I currently teach CSE 4/568 Robotics Algorithms (Fall 2024).
+My research interests include active perception, learning and field robotics.

 Projects